GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Related Work

 \subsubsection{Existing Distributed Modeling}

-An earlier approach to distributed generative modeling by Chen and Fuge \cite{chenSynthesizingDesignsInterpart2019} uses multiple submodels, coordinated through a hierarchical relational graph.
-Crucially, this method requires all subsystem models to be trained jointly, meaning one cannot leverage the advantages of distributed modeling described in Section \ref{sec:dist-advantages}.
-Part-based approaches recently presented in computer graphics \cite{dongOneMoreContextual2025, talabot2025partsdf} share this issue.
-Motivated by this limitation, we assume \textit{pre-trained} generative submodels $S_i$ and focus on how to coordinate them \textit{without modification}.
+Earlier approaches \cite{chenSynthesizingDesignsInterpart2019, dongOneMoreContextual2025, talabot2025partsdf} to distributed generative modeling require all subsystem models to be trained jointly, meaning one cannot leverage the advantages of distributed modeling described in Section \ref{sec:dist-advantages}.
+Instead, here we assume \textit{pre-trained} generative submodels $S_i$ and focus on coordination \textit{without modification}.
 The resulting system-level designs must be system-level feasible, optimal, and diverse.
 To this end, we now examine three training regimes.